Gary Gilmore: Early life

 During Gary's childhood, the family frequently relocated throughout the Western United States, with Frank supporting them by selling fake magazine subscriptions.
 Gary had a troubled relationship with his father, whom his youngest brother Mikal described as a "cruel and unreasonable man."
 Frank Gilmore Sr. was strict and quick to anger, and would often whip his sons, Frank Jr., Gary, and Gaylen, with a razor strop, whip, or a belt for little or no reason.
 Less often, he would beat his wife.
 He mellowed somewhat with age: Mikal reported that Frank whipped him only once, and never did it again after Mikal told him, "I hate you."
 In addition, Frank and Bessie would argue loudly and verbally abuse each other.
-Frank would anger Bessie by calling her crazy, and defame Brigham Young, the second president and prophet of the Church of Jesus Christ of Latter-day Saints, as "Bring 'em Young".
+Frank would anger Bessie by calling her crazy, and mock Brigham Young, the second president and prophet of the Church of Jesus Christ of Latter-day Saints, with the pejorative "Bring 'em Young".
 Bessie would retaliate by calling him a "Cat-licker" [Catholic] and threatening to kill him some night.
 This abuse continued for years and caused considerable turmoil within the Gilmore family.

 In 1952, the Gilmore family settled in Portland, Oregon.
 As an adolescent, Gary began engaging in petty crime.
 Although Gilmore had an IQ test score of 133, gained high scores on both aptitude and achievement tests, and showed artistic talent, he dropped out of high school in the ninth grade.
 He ran away from home with a friend to Texas, returning to Portland after several months.